MP-12 Cybertron Warrior / Lambor

 Motto: “I don’t break rules, I bend them - a lot!”

 Lambor has a bold and impulsive character who acts first and thinks later.
 A natural warrior, fearless of pain he will speed to the frontline.
 Has exceptional strength amongst the Cybertron warriors and by transforming his arms into pile drivers he can crush rocks.
 Although a good warrior, because of his strength and destructive power he is often side-lined to work on civil engineering duties.
 He is also capable of high speed flight, one of the few Cybertrons who can take on the Destron warriors who specialise in aerial attacks.
 Sometimes able to disperse Destron forces by pretending to attack Starscream, the Destrons main aerial power.
-During tactical manoeuvres he frequently teams with his brother Sunstreaker who transforms into a yellow Countach.
+During tactical manoeuvres he frequently teams with his twin brother Sunstreaker who transforms into a yellow Countach.
 Their combination puts the Jetrons in a predicament when they utilise their aerial slaughter method.
 His reckless nature however often leaves him injured and constantly under the care of the medic, Ratchet.

 A large launcher equipped on Lambors left shoulder.
 Normally equipped with flares for aerial battle at night but by changing the mounting at the tip he can fire a variety of items such as live ammunition, lasers and a flamethrower.